huntforhomesaz/cleanout2closing-site/content/pages/service-cleanout-and-vendor-coordination.md

 This cleanout and vendor coordination service is for you if:

-- The property needs more than â€œa quick sweepâ€ before it can be shown.
+- The property needs more than "a quick sweep" before it can be shown.
 - You do not have time, health, or energy to manage a series of heavy jobs.
 - You are overwhelmed by where to start or which vendors to call.
 - You want one accountable point of contact who understands both cleanout and real estate.